dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 and thus the above condition is equivalent to $R_n(x) \to 0$.
 In general, one may wonder just how large the error is, how fast it goes to zero, or how many terms one has to take so the the error is sufficiently small.

 As it turns out, we can derive an explicit expression for what this remainder actually is in terms of $f$.
+We also get a theorem that tells us that